Uses

 • Firefox I use to inspect event listeners

-• Fork I have this Git GUI open at all times for its graph, for copying commit SHAs, and —though for most things I prefer typing over mousing— I often use it for staging files/lines.
+• Fork I have this Git GUI open at all times for its graph, for copying commit SHAs, and as a replacement for git add -p.
 It’s nice for reflog too, but as of this writing its lost commits are not always complete (installed via Homebrew)

 • GitHub CLI Easily open pull requests locally (installed via Homebrew)